Sudha533/Deploy-in-Public/README.md

 Subnets are subdivisions of a Virtual Private Cloud.
 Subnets can be classified as public or Private depends on their accessiblity to the internet.

+**What is private Subnets?**

+A private subnet is a subnet within your VPC that does not have a route to the Internet Gateway and thus cannot directly communicate with the internet.
+These subnets are typically used for internal resources that should not be directly accessible from the outside world.

+**What is public Subnets?**

+A public subnet is a subnet within your VPC that is configured to allow direct access to the internet.
+This is typically achieved by attaching an Internet Gateway (IGW) to the VPC and configuring the subnet's route table to direct traffic to the IGW.